 What are your opportunities with using zone skipping?

 Are many of your orders shipped to the same location from your warehouses?
 In this case, you may be able to consolidate your loads with zone skipping.
+Zone skipping is a advantages of third party logistics.
 Using a 3PL makes this even easier as you can leave the end-to-end logistics to the experts, allowing you to focus on your business.

 How is the communication between your company and your customers?